ourresearch/openalex-docs/the-data/sources/README.md

 ### `summary_stats`

-_Object:_ Citation metrics for this source
+Citation metrics for this source.

 * `2yr_mean_citedness` _Float_: The 2-year mean citedness for this source.
 Also known as [impact factor](https://en.wikipedia.org/wiki/Impact\_factor).
 * `h_index` _Integer_: The [_h_-index](https://en.wikipedia.org/wiki/H-index) for this source.